KnownStormChaser/master-weather-model-list/models/ensemble_models/global/mogreps-g.md

 # MOGREPS-G (Met Office Global and Regional Ensemble Prediction System – Global)

 ## What this model is
-MOGREPS-G is the **global ensemble weather forecast system** operated by the UK Met Office.
-It produces multiple forecasts to represent uncertainty in medium-range weather predictions.
+MOGREPS-G is the **global ensemble numerical weather prediction system** operated by the UK Met Office.

-Instead of a single deterministic forecast, MOGREPS-G generates an ensemble of plausible future atmospheric states.
+It produces multiple forecast scenarios to represent uncertainty in medium-range weather prediction, rather than a single deterministic outcome.

 ---

 ## Who runs it
-- **Organization:** : Met Office
+- **Organization:** Met Office
 - **Country / region:** United Kingdom

 ---